alexisraelmtz/algoViewer/algoDocs/index.rst

    :align: center
    :scale: 85%

-This project corresponds to my personal interests, given the chance to explore and create whatever API I wished.
+This project corresponds to my personal preferences in Computer Science, given the chance to explore and create whatever API I wished.
 I chose to dive into the realm of two subjects I have a great passion for -

 - Path Finding Algorithms and,
 - Data Structures

-If you are completely new to AlgoViewer, get started now in the :ref:`Quick Start Guide
+If you are completely new to AlgoViewer, get started now in the :ref:`Quick Start Guide<started>` section.
-<_started>` section.

 Problem